-- I use a Oster Belgian Waffle maker that takes from 16-19 minutes to cook (3 cycles of the green light turning on and off).
+- I use an Oster Belgian Waffle maker that takes 16-19 minutes to cook (3 cycles of the green light turning on and off).
 Please avoid using cooking oil sprays (see my post), I brush-on a little coconut or vegetable oil as needed even with the non-stick surface.

 Preparation time: 10 minutes

 Cooking time: less than 20 minutes

 Try using fresh fruit as a replacement for syrup.
 I make ‘jams‘ from fresh fruits and carrots, sometimes mixed with Greek yogurt as my topping.
 Fresh fruit and certain vegetables like carrots, sweet potatoes or beets are excellent substitutes for sugar.